 - Video: When adding videos make them shorter than 15 seconds per page.
 Google also recommends adding subtitles where possible.

 - Cover Image: Make sure the cover image is at least 640×843 px and in a 3:4 aspect ratio.

 - Publish and link in a Post: Check the warnings in the checklist tab before you Publish.
 Create a blog post to add a link to the story or add it to an existing post.
 You don’t have to embed the post, just a link will do the trick.

 When you create posts, do NOT embed them as I did (above).
-You should be linking it with a textual link.
-Here is another Story that has been doing well.
+You should be linking it with textual links like below.

 If you go to any website and add /web-stories/ you can see their stories.
 That is where all you stories will be too.

 Google has some content policy in place for Web Stories, avoid them!

 - Google does not like Text-heavy Web Stories

 - It does not allow low quality assets

 - Lack of narrative